Skip to content

 How Do You Measure Whether It’s Working?

 A survey of 1,600 executives found 16% average ROI on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
-But you need to define your own success metrics before enablement — not after.
+But you need to define your success metrics before enablement, not after.
+I can’t stress this enough.
+Every time I see a team enable AI features without baselines, they end up three months in arguing about whether it’s actually helping.

 Efficiency metrics (measure at 30 days)